Ogba people

+Ogba people share historical ties with the Ekpeyes and Ikwerre people.

 History

-The Ogbas are one of the ethnic groups in Rivers State.
-They share historical ties with the Ekpeye people of Ahoada.
-This history of the community, written by its current King, sets out to cover the entire sweep of its history, from ‘the origin of the Ogbas' (attributed to the fourteenth century) to the colonial period (post-independence history being treated only cursorily).
+The Ogbas are in present-day Rivers State.
+They share historical ties with the Ekpeye people of Ahoada and Ikwerre.
+This history of the community, written by its current king, sets out to cover the entire sweep of its history, from 'the origin of the Ogbas' (attributed to the fourteenth century) to the colonial period (post-independence history being treated only cursorily).
 It is based mainly on local oral traditions, taken partly from colonial Intelligence Reports, but also including extensive new material collected by the author; some use is also made, for the colonial period, of contemporary documents from British and Nigerian archives, and for prehistory, of archaeological evidence.